Reporting AWS GovCloud Spend

 Cons of Including Linked Account Spend

-For the most flexibility, we recommend leaving the box unchecked, but adding both the commercial account and the GovCloud account to the same project so that the sum of spend is accurate for the project but you have more granular control when reporting.
+For the most flexibility, we recommend not including linked account spend but adding both the Commercial account and the GovCloud account to the same project.
+This way the sum of spend is accurate for the project, but you have more granular control when reporting.